-The audit committee has selected the firm of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the current fiscal year.
-PricewaterhouseCoopers LLP has served as our independent registered public accounting firm since 2010.
-Although stockholder approval of the selection of PricewaterhouseCoopers LLP is not required by law, our board of directors believes it is advisable as a matter of good corporate governance to give stockholders an opportunity to ratify this selection.
-If this proposal is not ratified at the Annual Meeting, the audit committee may (but will not be required to) reconsider its selection of PricewaterhouseCoopers LLP.
+The audit committee of our board of directors has decided to appoint Deloitte & Touche LLP ("Deloitte") as our new independent registered public accounting firm for the year ending December 31, 2018, and has further directed that management submit the selection of Deloitte as our independent registered public accounting firm for ratification by the stockholders at the annual meeting.
+PricewaterhouseCoopers LLP ("PwC") previously served as our independent registered public accounting firm since 2012.
+Although stockholder approval of the selection of Deloitte is not required by law, our board of directors believes it is advisable as a matter of good corporate governance to give stockholders an opportunity to ratify this selection.
+If this proposal is not ratified at the Annual Meeting, the audit committee may (but will not be required to) reconsider its selection of Deloitte.
 Even if the selection is ratified, the audit committee may in its discretion select a different independent registered public accounting firm at any time during the year if it determines that such a change would be appropriate.

-Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they desire to do so and will also be available to respond to appropriate questions from stockholders.
+Representatives of Deloitte are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they desire to do so and will also be available to respond to appropriate questions from stockholders.
+Representatives of PwC are not expected to be present at the Annual Meeting.

-The Board of Directors unanimously recommends that stockholders vote FOR the ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
+The board of directors unanimously recommends that stockholders vote FOR the ratification of the selection of Deloitte as our independent registered public accounting firm.